ashishpatel26/algorithms/depth-first-search/README.md

 - Find if a given graph is bipartite.
 Bipartite graph are define as such graph in which each edge connects nodes assigned to two different colours (e.g. black and red).

--Euler tour.
+- Euler tour.
 Find if there is a cycle that uses each edge exactly one.
 Based on the [Euler solution](https://en.wikipedia.org/wiki/Eulerian_path) to the [seven Bridges of Königsberg](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) problem.

 Material